Frankincense: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Side Effects of Frankincense

-Though frankincense is often well tolerated, it is possible for side effects to appear, especially at larger dosages.
+Though frankincense is often tolerated, it is possible for side effects to appear, especially at larger dosages.
 These side effects can include digestive issues such as nausea, stomach pain, and acid reflux.
 If you are sensitive to or allergic to frankincense, you could possibly develop skin rashes.

 Due to its immunomodulatory properties, frankincense can make autoimmune disorders worse if you are sensitive.
 As usual, before beginning a new supplement regimen, speak with your medical professional.